 Generally marketing contacts are no different than respondents in respect of the privacy protections accorded to them.
 Their contact details constitute Personal Data, even if they are business related.
 Only if the contact details are truly generic like “firstname.lastname@example.org”, will they not fall under this Policy.

-Any subsequent communication with marketing contacts will include the option to refuse marketing content, and if they don’t opt out at this point, they are given a simple way to do so in all future messages.
+Any subsequent communication with marketing contacts will include the option to refuse marketing content, and if they do not opt out at this point, they are given a simple way to do so in all future messages.

 4) Outsourced/Third Party Data Processing

-In many cases Diffley Partnership is using external providers to process personal data.
-In these cases, an agreement on data processing on behalf of Diffley Partnership must be concluded with such provider.
+In many cases The Diffley Partnership Limited is using external providers to process personal data.
+In these cases, an agreement on data processing on behalf of The Diffley Partnership Limited must be concluded with such provider.
 This can be done either by way of including appropriate provisions in the agreement governing the overall relationship with the provider or in a separate and specific document.

 5) Rights of the participant